Florida officer records are live — search the officer testifying against your client, free. Search free →

 Solo and small-firm attorneys handling federal cases.

-SentencingStats charges $899 a report.
+SentencingStats is priced in the high hundreds per report.
 JSIN suppresses cells when fewer than 3 cases match.
 Westlaw doesn't index sentencing by charge type.

-USSC public datafiles, 690K-case comparable set, every figure cites the USSC datafile vintage from which it was drawn.
-Sample brief below — no email gate.
+USSC public datafiles, 754K-case comparable set, every figure cites the USSC datafile vintage from which it was drawn.
+Sample brief below, no email gate.

 Walk into your AUSA negotiation tomorrow with the printed sentencing distribution, departure-rate table, and Booker-variance benchmark.
 Hand a copy to your client.
 Bill it as a line item.